 After moving around for several years renting space from other churches in the area, a search was made for a house of our own.
 With much trepidation, and an active membership of not more than thirty-five, a house was purchased in 1968.
 This house served our needs well for the next few years, with an upstairs room for the children and a dusty basement for the teenagers.

 As membership grew rapidly, space again became a problem.
 Efforts were made to locate a building to buy.
-From the sale of the house and some property on St Michaels, it was hoped that financing would be possible.
+From the sale of the house and some property on St. Michaels, it was hoped that financing would be possible.
 By very good fortune, the Mormon Church (our present location) became available.
-We took full possession and moved in, in the Fall of 1979.
-Formal dedication was December 2nd.
+We took full possession and in the fall of 1979 moved in.
+Formal dedication was December 2.

 In the expanded space, the membership grew rapidly and we were able to call a minster in September of 1981, when Dr. Kitchell joined us.
-By 1990, we had outgrown the building and used our reserves and a fund drive was established to expand the existing building.
-An office was made available for Dr. Kitchell, a new wing to the north was added for the Faith Development program, the kitchen space doubled and rooms freed up for the library and Board room.
+By 1990, we had outgrown our building and used our reserves and a special fund drive to expand the existing building.
+An office was made available for Dr. Kitchell, a new wing to the north was added for the Faith Development program, the kitchen space doubled and rooms freed up for the library and committee rooms.

 When Rev. Kitchell retired in 1998, UU Santa Fe had an active membership and a very modest religious education program.
 There were were two Sunday services, along with a Forum lecture/discussion group and a modest program for children and youth.
-Two years of interim ministry,1999-2000, saw little growth in membership.
-Alice Springer, a professional DRE, was brought on in August, 1999 in an effort to build a stronger program for families with children.
+Two years of interim ministry, 1999-2000, saw little growth in membership.
+Alice Springer, a professional director of religious education, was brought on in August, 1999 in an effort to build a stronger program for families with children.